XCSoar/XCSoar/docs/content/index.md

 Manuals as PDF

 #description
-The manual and the quick guide of version :xcsoar-version, printed from these pages.
+The manual, the quick guide and the InfoBox reference of version :xcsoar-version, printed from these pages.

 #default
   :::u-page-grid{class="lg:grid-cols-2"}